andrijdemianczuk/Ingenius_Impala/README.md

 - Open the folder `1_data_prep`.
 In here, there are two notebooks.
 The first notebook (`01_data_prep`) only needs to be run once to create the originating data source, database and data volume.
 - Open `01_data_prep` and modify the variables declared in the first cell.
 These variables set the catalog name, database and storage volume labels.
 - Run the contents of `01_data_prep`.
 It is recommended to run this notebook in sequence for optimal compatibility.
-`01_data_prep` is a notebook that takes in a CSV file of our data and chunks it up into a series of smaller CSVs and parquet files that we can use to update incrementally. - This is a realistic simulation of data coming in and landing in a storage directory that the pipeline in this workshop will use to ingest, integrate and process.
+`01_data_prep` is a notebook that takes in a CSV file of our data and chunks it up into a series of smaller CSVs and parquet files that we can use to update incrementally.
+This is a realistic simulation of data coming in and landing in a storage directory that the pipeline in this workshop will use to ingest, integrate and process.
+- **IMPORTANT!** Open `02_ingest_file` and run the contents of each cell.
+The last cell in this notebook resets the working environment so make sure it's fully commented out / disabled before running this notebook.
-* `01_data_prep` creates the entire structure for the csv loader.
+  - `01_data_prep` creates the entire structure for the csv loader.
 You need a storage volume for this to work correctly.
 We're calling ours `data` and it's under the `development.{your_unique_database}` database
-* `02_ingest_file` is a script that we'll run to incrementally load one CSV file after the other.
+  - `02_ingest_file` is a script that we'll run to incrementally load one CSV file after the other.
 This script copies data from the CSV volume directory to the loaded volume directory to simulate files 'landing' in some cloud storage object.
-* `02_ingest_file` has one cell at the bottom that's commented out.
+  - `02_ingest_file` has one cell at the bottom that's commented out.
 This commented-out cell resets the testing environment, clearing out the loaded files and dropping the pipeline tables.
 To re-run the pipeline from scratch, it needs to be either deleted and re-imported or fully refreshed.
 To do that, uncomment the lines in the cell and replace the name of the catalog and database with your own:
     ```python
     #TODO: Replace the following variables with your catalog and database name
     catalog = "YOUR_CATALOG_NAME"